dirkjanvw/MoGAAAP/README.md

 ### Q: The pipeline cannot find software X
 A: Make sure that all SIF containers are built (see [Singularity/Apptainer](#singularityapptainer)) and that the pipeline is run with both `--use-conda` and `--use-singularity`.
 All dependencies are included in either a `conda` environment or a `singularity` container.

+### Q: Writing output at a different location that `results`
+A: For code simplicity, the pipeline always writes output to the `results` directory.
+However, if you have the output in a different location, you can simply move the output to the desired location after the pipeline has finished.

 ### Contact
 If the above information does not answer your question or solve your issue, feel free to open an issue on this GitHub page or send me an email over dirk[dash]jan[dot]vanworkum[at]wur[dot]nl.